deepaksaipendyala/deepaksaipendyala.github.io/README.md

 3. Municipality decided to collect a processing fees (you can decide the amount based on the quantity and category of the waste) for waste collection per house.
 Compute the total earning for the municipality per month in this regard.

 Mycode: [fprg link](https://github.com/deepaksaipendyala/deepaksaipendyala.github.io/blob/main/G10%20PROJECT%20REVIEW%202%20.fprg)

+## Presently,
+I'm doing Complete Python Developer in 2021: Zero to Mastery created by Andrei Neagoie(https://www.udemy.com/course/complete-python-developer-zero-to-mastery/) involving projects of
+- File Processing: Image, CSV, PDFs, Text + more
+- Web Development with Python
+- Machine Learning with Python
+- Data Science with Python
+- Automation with Python and Selenium
+- Scripting with Python
+- Web Scraping with Python and BeautifulSoup
+- Image Detection
+- Data Visualizations
+- Kaggle, Pandas, NumPy, scikit-learn
+- Email and SMS with Python
+- Working with APIs (Twitter Bot, Password Checker, Translator)

 # You can view my certtifications and works here
 [click here](https://drive.google.com/drive/folders/1h5iJLug_0MtCwBViOt4FAiJ4x68lQf12)